kh0rvus/june-bug/README.md

 > \- Challenge Description

-### Features of Interest

-- The binary is instruction aligned, meaning the features we select will need to consider instruction size, rather than analyzing each hex digit, we want to be able to tell our agent to analyze the instructions

 ### The Oracle
 The `post(target)` method takes in a guess, and returns the streak, **correct answer**, as well as a hash used later to prove authenticity of solution.
-This is important because the correct answer allows us to avoid the problem of manual observation labeling, largely increasing the data we can efficiently equip our model with
+This is important because the correct answer allows us to avoid the problem of manual observation labeling, largely increasing the data we can feasibly equip our model with

 ### Possible Labels